 VAT Exemption

-If you have motor neurone disease, then you qualify for VAT Exemption when you order a personal alarm system from Lifeline24.
-HMRC states that a product which has been “designed or adapted for a disability” qualifies for VAT exemption.
+If you have motor neurone disease, then you qualify for VAT Exemption when you order a personal alarm system from LifeConnect24.
+HMRC states that a product that has been “designed or adapted for a disability” qualifies for VAT exemption.

 For further information about other common medical conditions, please see our in-depth guide.